backstage/backstage/docs/tutorials/setup-opentelemetry.md

 Of course in production you probably won't use the console exporters but instead send traces and metrics to an OpenTelemetry Collector or other exporter using [OTLP exporters](https://opentelemetry.io/docs/instrumentation/js/exporters/).

-If you need to disable/configure some Opentelemetry feature there are lots of [environment variables](https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables/) which you can tweak.
+If you need to disable/configure some OpenTelemetry feature there are lots of [environment variables](https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables/) which you can tweak.

 ## References